One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 Why Does One Bouillon Cube Equal Different Teaspoon Amounts?

-The teaspoon equivalent of one bouillon cube can vary due to differences in moisture content, density, and salt concentration across brands.
+The teaspoon equivalent of one bouillon cube can vary due to differences in moisture content, density, cube weight, and salt concentration across brands.
 Denser cubes may require fewer teaspoons, while lighter ones need slightly more for the same flavor impact.

 How Accurate Is the Estimate That One Bouillon Cube Equals 1 to 1.5 Teaspoons?